ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 - Sophisticated assessment algorithms for complex geometric designs

 Each institution taught us something new about the diverse needs in engineering education.

-## Technical Challenges and Solutions

-### The CAD File Processing Nightmare

-CAD files are notoriously large and complex.
-A single student project could be hundreds of megabytes, and we needed to support thousands of students uploading simultaneously.

-**Challenge**: How do you handle massive file uploads without breaking the bank on storage and processing costs?

-**Solution**: We built a sophisticated file processing pipeline:

-`Student Upload → Validation → Compression → Background Processing → Optimized Storage`

-- **Progressive Upload**: Breaking large files into chunks
-- **Smart Compression**: Reducing file sizes without quality loss
-- **Background Processing**: Converting files to web-friendly formats
-- **Caching Strategy**: Serving processed files from edge locations

-### Real-Time Collaboration

-Engineering students often work in teams, and they needed to collaborate on CAD projects in real-time.

-**Challenge**: How do you synchronize complex 3D model changes across multiple users without conflicts?

-**Solution**: We implemented operational transformation for CAD data:

-- **Live Cursors**: Students could see where teammates were working
-- **Conflict Resolution**: Automatic merging of simultaneous changes
-- **Version History**: Complete audit trail of project evolution
-- **Optimistic Updates**: Immediate feedback while changes sync

-### Automated Assessment System

-Perhaps our biggest technical challenge was building an AI system that could grade CAD assignments.

-**Challenge**: How do you automatically evaluate the correctness and quality of 3D designs?

-**Solution**: We developed sophisticated geometric analysis algorithms:

-- **Dimensional Accuracy**: Checking measurements against specifications
-- **Geometric Relationships**: Validating assemblies and constraints
-- **Design Intent Recognition**: Understanding what the student was trying to achieve
-- **Partial Credit Systems**: Nuanced scoring for complex assignments

 ## Personal Growth and Career Lessons